yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/RAM_upgrade.rst

 === Compatibility ===
 These instructions should be valid for WRT54G v2~v4 devices.
 (Not tested yet, if you do - post your results)

+=== Where to get a RAM chip from? ===
+The easyest way to obtain a 66-pin TSOP memory chip is to unsolder it from any four-chip SoDIMM DDR 256MB module.
+For example, the Kingston's KVR400X64SC3A/256 is one of them.